 - Exercise daily.
 Stop exercising 1 hour before bedtime.

 - Avoid sleeping positions that cause further nerve impingement.
+Your body position is different in bed than during the day.
 If you have a compressed nerve (sciatica), make sure to sleep on your side with a pillow between your knees, or on your back with pillows underneath your knees to prevent nerve compression.